spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-cart-feature-integration.md

 {% info_block warningBox "Verification" %}

-Ensure that cart notes are shown on the order view page when looking at merchant orders in Backoffice.
+Ensure that the cart notes are displayed on the order view page when looking at merchant orders in the Back Office.

 {% endinfo_block %}